 - 16. WFP's risk appetite reflects its overall approach to risk management, affirming its commitment to identify, measure and manage risks as it seeks to reach the people vulnerable to food insecurity and malnutrition while at the same time safeguarding resources.
 WFP's mission towards zero hunger requires risk taking and operating in difficult environments, including conflict zones.
 The question is often not whether to engage, but how to engage in a way that minimizes and contains risk while maintaining conformance with the humanitarian principles.
 WFP therefore places a strong emphasis on a risk-aware culture that relies on management judgment to make decisions that enhance value, deliver on its humanitarian and development objectives, and is aligned with WFP's core values. - 17.
-WFP's appetite for risk is articulated in a series of statements linked to its risk areas.
-Each risk appetite statement reflects the intent to manage risks.
-This allows WFP to share risks with partners and stakeholders and engender proactive engagement in operational decision-making.
-While WFP's risk appetite is developed corporately, context-specific appetite or tolerance levels are set with due consideration of risk impact and cost of control.
-Risks that are deemed out of appetite will be escalated to the next level of authority.
+For strategic risks, WFP may be characterized as 'risk hungry': WFP designs and implements its programmes in difficult contexts.
+It is voluntarily funded and needs to actively manage its external relationships with donors, host governments and partners.
+It must continually adapt its business model to changing needs and operating environments.
+For operational and financial risks, WFP is 'risk averse', continually seeking to improve its internal controls and mitigate risks within the constraints of cost and efficiency.
+For fiduciary risks, WFP is 'highly risk averse': whilst it accepts that it remains exposed to these risks, WFP recognizes its duty of care to staff, its obligations to stakeholders, and commits to take prompt corrective action on matters of internal conduct.